yjlim-larr/Reinforcement_learning/Policy_gradient/GAE/README.md

  The best results are obtained at intermediate values of the parameters: γ ∈ [0.96, 0.99] and λ ∈ [0.92, 0.99].
 At γ = .99, the fastest policy improvement is obtain by intermediate values of λ in the range [0.92, 0.98].

 # Result
+ For calculating equation 30) value function should be presented as probability.
+For this, paper regard value function as mean and objective value(=MES) as variance.
+ 1) Just use value funtion, not see it as mean.
+ 2) see value funtion as mean and use it normal distribution's mean.

 # Reference
 HIGH-DIMENSIONAL CONTINUOUS CONTROL USING GENERALIZED ADVANTAGE ESTIMATION: https://arxiv.org/pdf/1506.02438.pdf